-Americans are consumers.
+Louisiana's best product liability attorneys know that Americans are consumers.
 We make purchases at grocery stores, department stores, hardware stores - buying goods is a near daily event for most people.
 And when people buy goods at a store, they expect that those goods will be safe to use as intended.
 Unfortunately, that isn't always the case.
-Sometimes the goods people purchase can lead to injuries - or even death - when they are used.
+New Orleans great product liability lawyers know that sometimes the goods people purchase can lead to injuries - or even death - when they are used.
 There are a number of reasons why these types of tragedies occur, and in many cases liability can go back to the company that sold the goods, manufactured the goods, or designed the goods - or all of them.

 The area of law that deals with who or what is held responsible when an individual is injured by consumer goods is known as "products liability" law.
 But, most people are familiar with this area of the law not because they themselves have been injured by a product, but because a product they have purchased has become subject to a mechanism intended to prevent injuries: a product recall.
 Everyone has seen news reports from time to time that alert consumers to items that may present the risk of injury due to a previously unforeseen danger - listeria, airbags, and drop-side cribs, for example.
 The most common recalls that most people are familiar with are probably the ones that address problems with baby products and automobiles.
 Why are recalls issued?
 In many cases, it is a voluntary recall by the company that manufactured the product, with a goal of limiting liability.